anthonypanzz/terraform-cicd-aws/README.md

 ---

-Ran shell scripts to provision infrastructure
+Ran shell scripts to provision infrastructure.

 Generated GitHub Personal Access Token (PAT)
 Created a PAT to allow AWS CodeBuild to authenticate with GitHub and pull the repository during build time.